 Written by: Lauryn Feil

-Ladies.
-Let’s address the post-baby-sneeze-and-pee phenomenon.
-If you’re a mom, first-of-all, go you – you rockstar – for creating, nurturing and birthing an actual human-being into this world and then dealing with all the drama once it’s actually left your body.
+Ladies, let’s address the post-baby sneeze-and-pee phenomenon.
+If you’re a mom, first of all, go you – you rockstar – for creating, nurturing, and birthing an actual human being into this world.
 Seriously, major kudos to you.
-We can talk all day long about how beautiful motherhood is, but if you’re experiencing the not so beautiful “I laughed so hard I peed a little” situation, or have had some, ahem, accidents, where you just didn’t quite make it to the ladies room in time, you should know, you really don’t have to just live with it.
+We can talk all day long about how beautiful motherhood is, but if you’re experiencing the not-so-beautiful “I laughed so hard, I peed a little” situation, or have had some, ahem, accidents, where you just didn’t quite make it to the ladies room in time, you should know, you really don’t have to just live with it.
 Urinary incontinence is a common symptom of pelvic floor dysfunction, which can often occur after childbirth.
 But, as far as we are concerned, it is not a sacrifice you have to make as a mom.
 We’ve got a fix for it, which can make motherhood, womanhood, and life in general that much better.

 So what’s the deal with the pelvic floor – what exactly is it, how can pregnancy and childbirth affect it, and what can you do about it?
-We talked with expert pelvic floor physical therapist, Maureen Christian, at UT Health Austin’s Women’s Health Institute, to pick her brain about it.
-Below are her answers to questions about pelvic floor health during and after pregnancy and how you can get it back into tip-top shape.
+We talked with UT Health Austin pelvic floor physical therapist Maureen Christian at Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, to pick her brain about it.
+Below are her answers to questions about pelvic floor health during and after pregnancy as well as recommendations on how you can get back into tip-top shape.

 1. What is the pelvic floor, and how is it stressed during pregnancy?